SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 ## How You Can Help (At sprints or anytime!)

 ### Write, edit and review scripts
-Examples of scripts in our current backlog are below.
+View the scripts in our current backlog [here](https://github.com/SFDO-Community-Sprints/NPSP-Videography/projects/4).
 Note!
 You don't have to be an expert on the topic to contribute; you will be following documentation.
 But you probably *will* be an expert by the time you are done!
-* Gift Entry: Creating Templates
-* Gift Entry for Single Gifts
-* Gift Entry for Batches: Creating a Batch, Adding Gifts to a Batch, and Processing a Batch,
-* PMM: Installing PMM
-* TDTM Overview
-* NPSP Data Dictionary Overview

 ### Translate exisiting NPSP Videography Scripts
 * Spanish